kant01ne/backend-challenge/README.md

 - Unless you have a strong preference otherwise, just use the boilerplate given in the repository.
 - You should optimize for both readability of your code and performance.
 - All values will be rounded to the nearest integer.
+- You can get rid of any reported data after it is more than an hour old since we only need up to the most recent hour.

 #### Examples